akhilsathuluri/wasm-llm/README.md

-# auto-tab
+# wasm-llm
-Create page content on the fly
+Create features on the fly with prompts and compiled wasm code